Getting started with CFDs

 Choose the time frame that suits you

-At the same time, a swing trader is a medium-term client who holds positions for several days or at least one or two weeks.
-But the day trader usually closes positions during the day, only occasionally leaving them for a longer period.
+At the same time, a swing client is a medium-term client who holds positions for several days or at least one or two weeks.
+But the day client usually closes positions during the day, only occasionally leaving them for a longer period.

 Consider all possible time frames and think about which ones best suit your work style and your character.
-This time frame should correspond to the amount of time you can devote to trading – hourly, daily, weekly, or monthly.
+This time frame should correspond to the amount of time you can devote to otc investments – hourly, daily, weekly, or monthly.

 If you can respond quickly to changes in the situation, you are likely to be interested in a shorter time frame.
 But for those people who are affected by emotions and do not always respond adequately to certain events, we would recommend a longer time frame, where they could analyze the situation in the market more carefully.

-A very important aspect of trading is the availability of a trading plan.
+A very important aspect of OTC investment is the availability of an investment plan.
 You should know the direction in which you will work (up or down), the signals that justify the position, the specific entry and exit points, as well as the size of the risk and potential profit.
-By creating a trading plan, you can avoid some of the typical mistakes of novice clients, who often start working without any planning.
-Your trading plan will also serve you well if market conditions change and you need to urgently change your tactics.
+Creating an investment plan, you can avoid some of the typical mistakes of novice clients, who often start working without any planning.
+Your investment plan will also serve you well if market conditions change and you need to urgently change your tactics.
 In this situation, it is extremely useful that you have a pre-prepared algorithm of actions.

 Risk management: always use the Stop Loss order

 The main purpose of this order, as its name suggests, is to stop losses if the market price moves against you.
-In essence, a Stop Loss is an order to close a trade, with the help of which you immediately determine what risk you are willing to accept for a particular operation.
-If the market moves in the opposite direction from your position and you start losing money, our system will automatically close the trade at the set point.
-You can set the Stop Loss level either immediately at the moment of opening a trade, or later – our platform allows you to do this at any time.
+In essence, a Stop Loss is an order to close a making investment transactions , with the help of which you immediately determine what risk you are willing to accept for a particular operation.
+If the market moves in the opposite direction from your position and you start losing money, our system will automatically close the making investment transactions at the set point.
+You can set the Stop Loss level either immediately at the moment of opening a making investment transactions, or later – our platform allows you to do this at any time.